Repealed Modern Legal Reform Act

 (c) Set reasonable passing criteria for each rank

-(e) Create or remove specializations, which are legal exams focusing on a particular topic, within the Barrister rank with at least seven [7] days notice
+(d) Create or remove specializations, which are legal exams focusing on a particular topic, within the Barrister rank.

 (2) The Department of Education must: